icefoxx/grape.pipeline.runner/docs/source/index.rst

     cd grape.buildout/pipelines/MyProject
     ./bin/grape-runner

-The grape.pipeline.runner package install the grape-runner console script that is used in step number 5.
+The grape.pipeline.runner package installs the grape-runner console script that is used in step number 5.
 The buildout uses the recipe to produce the individual pipelines and preconfigure the start and execute scripts with all the necessary command